yutongliang723/Agent-Based-Model-CSH/readme.txt

 Week 1 is the initial scratch & the model where each land take a family instead of an individual.
 Week 2 is the model introduced by Daniel - each land each person.
 Week 3 is the modified version of Week 2 after Daniel's comment.

+Now, the Week 2 (Daniel's model) is modified.
+Week 3 is the updated & improved circumstances of Week 2 (Daniel's)